Activities in Bali

 Horse-back riding around Bali

-Although horse-back riding is not a favourite activity in Bali there are a few stables along the coast who
+Although horse-back riding was not a favourite activity in Bali it has become more popular the last years.
+There are a couple of stables along the south coast in Bali who offer rides for both the experienced and unexperienced riders.

-somebody will even walk next to the horse and hold the leash for you.
-You can choose between ½hour rides to 2 hours rides and
+There is a one-on-one guidance and if you really feel insecure, somebody will even walk next to the horse and hold the leash for you.

-since the stables are near the sea you can have the emphasis on rice paddy or beach rides.
+You can choose between ½hour rides to 2 hours rides and since the stables are near the sea you can have the emphasis on rice paddy or beach rides.

 Watersports